-Partitions are used on Crane and Rhino to distinguish different resources.
+Partitions are used on Crane and Swan to distinguish different resources.
 You can view the partitions with the command

 To run short jobs for testing and development work, a job can specify a different quality of service (QoS).
 The short QoS increases a jobs priority so it will run as soon as possible.

 Overall limitations of maximum job wall time.
-CPUs, etc. are set for all jobs with the default setting (when thea “–qos=” section is omitted) and “short” jobs (described as above) on Crane and Rhino.
+CPUs, etc. are set for all jobs with the default setting (when thea “–qos=” section is omitted) and “short” jobs (described as above) on Crane and Swan.
 The limitations are shown in the following form.

 |SLURM Specification||Max Job Run Time||Max CPUs per User||Max Jobs per User|